wasp-lang/wasp/web/docs/tutorial/03-pages.md

 </TabItem>
 </Tabs>

-Since Wasp uses React for the frontend, this is a normal functional React component.
-It also uses the CSS and logo image that sit next to it in the `src` folder.
+This is a regular functional React component.
+It also uses the CSS file and a logo image that sit next to it in the `src` folder.

 That is all the code you need!
 Wasp takes care of everything else necessary to define, build, and run the web app.